joemarshall/grovepi-emulator/readme.txt

 Python format (Unix time but floating point), ie. you save the value output by time.time()

+Also supports reading data from a webserver via JSON at 1hz update rate.
+Data should be in the format:
+{"sound":56,"temperature":491,"light":728,"button":32767,"motion":0,
+"ultrasonic":1059,"touch":32767}
+ie. sensorname:value pairs.
+For digital sensors you can treat them in two ways - one is to just send the raw data, which risks missing short presses.
+The other is to send them as 'seconds since last press' and round them down.
+When choosing your column mapping in the program you can select -TIME_SINCE_PRESSED versions of each column for this.

+The JSON code is flaky and runs network code in the UI thread, but works okay as long as your server is live.

 See here for details of the GrovePI board. http://www.dexterindustries.com/grovepi/